anhinga/2019-python-drafts/vispy/atparty-2019/README.md

 }
 ```

 It is possible to edit the code on the book site and observe the changes.
-One can note that when one gradually replaces `43758.5453123` by 4375., 437., 43., and 4., the image acquires more and more non-random structure.
+One can note that when one gradually replaces `43758.5453123` by `4375.`, `437.`, `43.`, and `4.`, the image acquires more and more non-random structure.

+Then, if one replaces `vec2(12.9898,78.233)` with a mouse position, one can create an interactive animation.

+***

+**IN PROGRESS...**